iterative/dvc.org/content/docs/use-cases/model-registry.md

 from your data science projects can be discovered, audited, shared, tested, and deployed from here.
-[Iterative](https://iterative.ai/) tools like [DVC](https://dvc.org/doc), [GTO], and [MLEM] enable these capabilities on top of Git, so you can stick to an existing software engineering stack.
-No more divide between ML engineering and operations!
+[Iterative](https://iterative.ai/) tools like [DVC](https://dvc.org/doc), [GTO], and [MLEM] enable these capabilities on top of Git, so you can stick to existing software engineering stacks.
+No more divide between ML Engineering and Ops!

 ![](/img/ml_model_registry_placement.jpg) _A common placement for model
 registries unifies ML development and application.
 See also [Data Registries]._